MATERIALIZATION OF VIEWS

 In this tutorial you will see how to:

-• Activate the Cache Module in Denodo
+• Activate the Cache Module in Denodo Platform

-• Scheduling cache refreshes
+• Scheduling refreshes of the materialized data

-Denodo includes a module to store local copies of the data as required in an external data source.
+Denodo Platform includes a module to store local copies of the data as required in an external data source.

 For using the cache engine in Denodo, you have to enable it at server-level or at database-level.
 In this tutorial we will configure the cache at server level.
 Let's see how to configure the Denodo server to use cache: